-Our happy hours are looking a bit different these days – raise your hand if you’ve participated in a virtual cocktail hour in the last week – but that doesn’t mean you can’t still enjoy some of your favorite local beers, paired with your version of a gastronomic masterpiece.
+Our happy hours are looking a bit different these days but since most breweries in Reno and Sparks are offering curbside pick-up and many local beers are available at the grocery store, you can still enjoy your favorite local beers, paired with your version of a gastronomic masterpiece.
 Whether you’re a burgeoning home chef, embracing the chance to try new recipes, or more of a microwave-to-table kind of cook, consider pairing your culinary creations with beer from one of our Reno Tahoe breweries.

 The light and refreshing qualities of lagers make them a perfect pairing for spicy foods, as well as burgers or salads.
 Some local favorites include The Burner, a Bohemian pilsner from The Depot, or Secret Cove Cerveza, a crisp Mexican-style lager brewed by 10 Torr.

 For fans of brown ales, like the Dirty Wookie from Brewer’s Cabinet, fire up the grill since this brew pairs well with barbecue, as well as pork and fish.
 Normally we love this beer after a day in the mountains, but for now, you can crack one open as you channel your inner backyard grill master.